Why Does My WordPress Site Say Not Secure & How To Fix It

 Although your website being marked as insecure isn’t just an annoyance, it can also impact your reputation, revenue, and even Google ranking.

 However, this doesn’t mean you need to shut down your site immediately and start over from scratch.
-Unless you’ve had a website security breach that exposed sensitive information or have been told by an expert to take action immediately.
+Unless you’ve had a website security breach that exposed sensitive information or has been told by an expert to take action immediately.

 This article will cover everything you need to know about this warning and how to fix your WordPress, step by step.